Vui-Chee/chookity-pok.io/content/posts/doomsday.md

 algebra or matrix inverses. **But I am here to tell you that do not need fancy math to solve this problem at all.**

-First all you need to do recognize some simple patterns.
+All you need to do recognize some simple patterns.

 ## What is a Markov Chain?

 To answer this question, we just need a basic understanding of what a Markov Chain is.
 Now you could google this on [Wikipedia](https://en.wikipedia.org/wiki/Markov_chain#Types_of_Markov_chains), but I am giving you the extra short version (albeit oversimplified version).

-Imagine a simple matrix called m containing a bunch of probabilities:
+Imagine a simple matrix containing a bunch of probabilities:

 <div style="background:rgba(255, 255, 255, 0.6);padding:10px;display:inline-block;">
   <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;\dpi{150}&space;\fn_cm&space;\begin{bmatrix}&space;0.3&space;&&space;0.7&space;\\&space;0.4&space;&&space;0.6&space;\end{bmatrix}" target="_blank"><img src="https://latex.codecogs.com/png.latex?\inline&space;\dpi{150}&space;\fn_cm&space;\begin{bmatrix}&space;0.3&space;&&space;0.7&space;\\&space;0.4&space;&&space;0.6&space;\end{bmatrix}" title="\begin{bmatrix} 0.3 & 0.7 \\ 0.4 & 0.6 \end{bmatrix}" /></a>